Introduction

 Get your clip!

-A clip generated in Livepeer is the same of any other Livepeer asset.
+A clip generated in Livepeer is the same as any other Livepeer asset.
 You are able to get the playback URLs in your asset object, or fetching them from the Playback Info API, providing the playbackId of the output asset representing the clip.